What Happens If Redaction Fails?

 A redaction failure is a situation that happens when sensitive information that was meant to be completely removed from a file is still accessible and can still be seen after the document is shared.

-Here are several ways how it can happen:
+Here are several ways it can happen:

-• The text is still selectable and searchable
+- The text is still selectable and searchable

-• Hidden data (for example, metadata) remains in the file
+- Hidden data (for example, metadata) remains in the file

-• An area covered with black boxes can be removed or copied
+- An area covered with black boxes can be removed or copied

-• The redacted file still includes hidden revisions.
+- The redacted file still includes hidden revisions.

 The most common risk is thinking that redaction is the same as hiding something or covering it with black boxes.
 But real redaction means that sensitive information must be completely removed from the file, and it must be impossible to recover through any type of operations with the document, like search, copy-paste, PDF editing, and so on.
-If someone can still extract the original text or sensitive metadata, the redaction has failed and your personal information is in the risk zone.
+If someone can still extract the original text or sensitive metadata, the redaction has failed and your personal information is at risk.
 This situation is very common for many professional organizations and individuals.
 Even in law firms, government agencies, financial institutions, and HR departments, redaction failures happen a lot.

 How Redaction Fails After Documents Are Shared